MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/10-use-ideas-coach-agent.md

+# Exercise 2, Task 3: Use the Ideas Coach agent to generate campaign ideas and a channel map
+---
 Now that TR-Pulse is launched and the town hall content is taking shape, Trey Research needs a coordinated communication strategy to keep employees engaged before, during, and after each quarterly event.
 Different employee groups—clinical staff, research teams, corporate teams, and remote workers—consume information differently and require messaging that reflects their unique roles, schedules, and communication preferences.

 As the company’s Communications Manager, you must design a campaign framework that ensures messaging around TR-Pulse is consistent yet adaptable across channels.
 This process should include defining messaging pillars, planning delivery cadence, and ensuring tone and content resonate with each audience segment.